polkadot-fellows/Evaluations/evidence/rossbulat/0003-rossbulat-retain.md

 More validators have been onboarded into the validator community data source.

+My work is relevant for the specific Manifesto requirements:
+- the Polkadot business-logic (aka the 'runtime');
+- pallets utilized by the Polkadot (Main) Network and its system chains;
+- runtime and host APIs
+- user-interface code required to practically execute upgrades to the Polkadot (Main) Network

 #### Unbonding RFC implementation PR

 - [RFC-0097 Implementation to Decrease Unbonding Time.](https://github.com/paritytech/polkadot-sdk/pull/5715/)